melonjs/es6-boilerplate/README.md

 Debug plugin
 -------------------------------------------------------------------------------
-In development mode, the boilerplate will automatially register and instantiate the melonJS Debug Plugin
+In development mode, the boilerplate will automatically register and instantiate the melonJS Debug Plugin
 ![debug-panel](https://user-images.githubusercontent.com/4033090/138006717-cf3165a4-a52d-4855-a7c7-16b2a09ed124.png)

 the Debug Panel is hidden by default and can be displayed using the "S" key, it will then provide the below information :